preciofishbone/OmniaDocs/tenant-management/omnia-profiles/index.rst

 .. image:: omnia-profiles.png

-The list displays alla current profiles.
+The list displays all current profiles.
 Use the icons to edit or delete a profile.

 .. image:: omnia-profiles-edit-delete.png